jackpal/smallpt-swift/README.md

     ./smallpt
     open image.ppm

-You can also supply the number of samples per pixel:
+You can also run the swift file directly.
+And in either case you can supply the number of samples per pixel.
+(Default = 4 samples per pixel.):

     ./smallpt.swift 512 && open image.ppm